Temperature Overloads in Power Grids Under Uncertainty: a Large Deviations Approach: Capacity regions characterization based on temperature overload

 \section{Capacity regions characterization based on temperature overload}

-Avoiding overheating of transmission lines is a key reliability constraint for grid operation, in order to avoid sag and loss of tensile strength \cite{Wan1999}.
-In this section, we develop capacity regions for a power grid based on bounding the probability of temperature overload on any transmission, over a finite horizon.
-These regions are larger than the capacity region developed in Section~\ref{sc: capacity current}, which was based on bounding the probability of a current overload on any line.

 Since temperature responds gradually to current, a current overload of a short duration does not necessarily imply an overload in temperature.
-As a result, it is not surprising that we can enlarge the capacity region of the power grid by explicitly capturing the transient relationship between temperature and current, as compared to the conservative approach of bounding line currents.
-This observation was noted via simulations in \cite{Wadman2012}.
-To the best of our knowledge, this paper provides the first analytical treatment of this phenomenon.

-In the following, we first characterize the large deviations decay rate corresponding to $\prob{\|\Theta^{\epsilon,\tau}\|_{\infty}\ge1}.$ Using this decay rate, we define the temperature-overload based capacity region of the power grid.
-We prove a convexity result for this region, analogous to the result in Section~\ref{sc: temperature}.
-However, due to the highly non-linear relationship between current and temperature, it turns out that the above decay rate is hard to compute explicitly.
-As a result, the capacity region cannot be expressed in closed form for even the simplest diffusion models (like OU).
-To address this issue, we develop two approximations of the capacity region.
-The first is an inner bound, based on a lower bound on the decay rate.
-The second approximation is based on a first order Taylor expansion of decay rate around $\tau = 0.$ These approximations have the following appealing properties, which make them amenable to application in OPF formulations.
-Firstly, both approximations are supersets of the capacity region $\mathcal{\tilde{R}}^{(c)}_{\eps,p}$ based on current overload.
-Secondly, they have the same computational complexity as $\mathcal{\tilde{R}}^{(c)}_{\eps,p}.$ Indeed, for the special case where the stochastic power injections are modeled by an OU process, both regions can be expressed in closed form.
-Finally, both approximations are convex over the deterministic (i.e., controllable) power injections.
+By explicitly capturing the transient relationship between temperature and current, we can enlarge the conservative capacity region obtained in Section~\ref{sc: current}.
+In the following, we first provide a large deviations principle for the temperature overload event $\mathbb{P}(\|\Theta^{\epsilon,\tau}\|_{\infty}\ge1).$ Then, we define the temperature-overload based capacity region and prove a convexity result for it, analogous to the result in Section~\ref{sc: current}.

+However, due to the non-local in time relationship between current and temperature, the decay rate for the temperature process is hard to compute explicitly.
+As a result, the capacity region cannot be expressed in closed form for even the simplest diffusion models.
+To address this issue, we develop two approximations of the capacity region: the first is an inner bound, while the second is based on a first order Taylor expansion of the decay rate around $\tau = 0.$ These approximations have the following appealing properties, which make them amenable to application in OPF formulations.
+Firstly, both approximations are supersets of the current-based capacity region $\Rcur$.
+Secondly, they have the same computational complexity as $\Rcur.$ Thirdly, for the special case where the stochastic power injections are modeled by an OU process, both regions can be expressed in closed form (Subsections~\ref{ss:LB OU},~\ref{ss: OU taylor}).
+Finally, both approximations are convex over the deterministic power injections.